6 Different Types of Sugar Gliders

 The downside is that many people think these tiny critters look creepy or unnatural, which can deter some potential owners from adopting one.

-That said, as long as you don’t mind taking some extra time out of your day for maintenance, these guys may be perfect!
+That said, as long as you don’t mind taking extra time out of your day for maintenance, these guys may be perfect!

 Finally, it’s important to note that albino sugar gliders can only be found naturally in Australia,

-6. Black Beauty Sugar Gliders
+6. Black Beauty Sugar Glider

 The Black Beauty sugar glider is one of the most popular sugar gliders.
 They are known for their beautiful black fur and their playful personalities.
 These sugar gliders are very active and love to play.